 DESCRIPTION and HISTORY:

-About a year after Jane Debow married Heman Gibbs in 1848, they moved to the Minnesota frontier, and bought from a Mexican War veteran 160 acres for $1.25 per acre.
+About a year after Jane Debow married Heman Gibbs in 1848, they moved to the Minnesota frontier, and bought 160 acres from a Mexican War veteran for $1.25 per acre.
 Their land proved to be very fertile, located northwest of Saint Paul, not that far from where she grew up as a child.
-In fact, in 1849, Jane found the trail where her old friends the Dakota took on their northern migration, which crossed their farmland.
+In fact, in 1849, Jane found the trail that her old friends the Dakota took on their northern migration, which crossed their farmland.
 Soon, she was reunited with her old friends, who would rest with the Gibbs every year for up to three weeks.